Wednesday, September 17, 2025

 Chetna Gogia

-Chetna Gogia, Chief Human Resources Officer, GoKwik Commerce Solutions Pvt Ltd. She is an HR Professional with over 17 years of experience.
+Chetna Gogia, Chief Human Resources Officer, GoKwik Commerce Solutions Pvt Ltd. She is an HR Professional with nearly 2 decades experience.
 Deep exposure and understanding of Organizational Development, Culture building, HR Processes, and People Practices.